 Don’t give aspirin to children under 12 years unless it’s prescribed by a doctor.
 Aspirin can make your child susceptible to Reye’s syndrome, a rare but potentially deadly illness.
 If you’re giving your child any over-the-counter medicines, check with your pharmacist or doctor to make sure these have no aspirin.

 Prevention of hand, foot and mouth disease

-Careful handwashing, especially at child care and preschool, can help minimise the spread of the virus.
+Careful handwashing, especially at child care and preschool, can help to minimise the spread of the virus.

-If your child is still in nappies, make sure to wash your hands after changing her nappies.
+If your child is still in nappies, make sure to wash your hands after changing their nappies.
 Also make sure to properly wipe down the changing mat or table.

 Your child shouldn’t go to child care, preschool or school until the fluid in the blisters has dried up.